Enter your contact details and we will email a prospectus to you.

 Mel Ford

-Her work was included in Slip Cast - A Survey of Contemporary NZ Ceramics at the Dowse Museum and is held in various collections including a work commissioned for The Quartz Museum in Whanganui.
+Her work was included in Slip Cast - A Survey of Contemporary Ceramic Practice at the Dowse Art Museum and forms part of the permanent collection at the Quartz Museum of Studio Ceramics in Whanganui.

 https://www.melfordartist.com/